drtonyr/MSF60decoder/README.md

 ![demod](https://github.com/drtonyr/MSF60decoder/raw/master/img/demod512.png)

 And there we have it, our time signal.
-All we need to do now is work out where half way between the bottom floor and top ceiling is and we can thresold and get all the bits out.
+All we need to do now is get the exact timing of the signal (as we have oversampled) and then we can digitise and get all the bits out.

 ## sysDiff